About Huntington Beach State Park

-With over 2500 acres, there is so much to do and see at Huntington Beach State Park.
+With over 2500 acres, Huntington Beach State Park has been a favorite spot for locals and visitors since it opened in 1960.
 Start with a walk along the freshwater pond that you passed on your drive in.
-There you may see indigenous alligators and wildlife.
+There, you may see indigenous alligators and wildlife.
 On the opposite side is a salt marsh that ebbs and flows with the ocean tides filled with oysters, fish, birds and wildlife.

 At the beach you will find wide, beautiful expanses of white sand.
 During the summer, lifeguards keep a close eye on swimmers and beach goers.
 When you’re ready for a respite break out the picnic lunch at a shelter or cool-off in the castle.
 Originally the home of Archer and Anna Hyatt Huntington, this Moorish-style castle is full of interesting rooms where the Huntingtons and their staff lived.

 Mrs. Huntington had a large art studio in the castle where she kept live animals to model for her sculptures.
 In addition, there is fishing, camping, and guided walking and kayaking tours.